Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 590 should theoretically be a lot better than the Radeon R7 370 4G overall. (explain)
+Memory BandwidthThe GeForce GTX 590 should theoretically perform a lot faster than the Radeon R7 370 4G overall. (explain)

-Texel RateThe GeForce GTX 590 should be a lot (more or less 25%) faster with regards to anisotropic filtering than the Radeon R7 370 4G. (explain)
+Texel RateThe GeForce GTX 590 should be a lot (about 25%) better at anisotropic filtering than the Radeon R7 370 4G. (explain)

-Pixel RateThe GeForce GTX 590 will be a lot (more or less 87%) more effective at anti-aliasing than the Radeon R7 370 4G, and also will be able to handle higher resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 590 is quite a bit (more or less 87%) more effective at AA than the Radeon R7 370 4G, and will be capable of handling higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison